 These are the possible values for each attribute: 0 to 59 for seconds and minutes, 0 to 23 for hours, 1 to 31 for days, 1 to 12 for months, 1 to 7 for day of week, and a four-digit year.
-Alternatively, you can use three-letter values for the day of week (MON, TUE, WED, THU, FRI, SAT, SUN), and three-letter values for the month (JAN, FEB, MAR, APR, MAY, JUN, JUL, AUG, SEP, OCT, NOV, DEC).
+Alternatively, you can use three-letter values for the day of week (SUN, MON, TUE, WED, THU, FRI, SAT).
+However, three-letter values for the month (JAN, FEB, etc.) are not supported.
+For months, use numbers 1-12.

-An asterisk (*) indicates all values, so an asterisk in the minute field would mean that the report runs once every minute.
-You can specify a range of values with the - (dash) operator, and you can specify multiple individual values with a comma.
-If you need to excuse a value in the day of month and day of week field from a cron job, you can use the question mark (?) character to indicate that this value doesn't matter.
-If you need to split values, you can do so with the slash (/) character -- this operator literally means "every," so */15 would mean "Every 15."
-In the day of month field, you can use the # character to indicate a certain instance of a day of the month, for instance the second Friday of the month would be 6#2.
-Lastly, you can use a capital L in the day of month and day of week field to indicate "Last," as in the last day of the week.
-A capital C in either of these fields means "Calendar," and combined with a number means that the report should execute a the interval indicated by the C number according to the loaded calendar.
-A capital W in the day of month attribute means "Weekday," which only encompasses Monday through Friday.
-Most of these values can be combined to create unusual cron schedules.
+An Asterisk (*) indicates "all values," so an asterisk in the minute field would mean that the report runs once every minute.
+You can specify a range of values with the Dash (-) operator, and you can specify multiple individual values with a comma.
+If you need to excuse a value in the day of month and day of week field from a cron job, you can use the Question Mark (?) character to indicate that this value does not matter.
+If you need to split values, you can do so with the Slash (/) character: this operator literally means "every," so */15 would mean "Every 15."
+In the day of month field, you can use the Hashtag (#) character to indicate a certain instance of a day of the month.
+For example, the second Friday of the month would be 6#2.